 - Didn’t exceed your non-concessional (after-tax) contributions cap

 If you meet the criteria, the co-contribution will be paid automatically to your super fund once you’ve lodged your tax return - you don’t need to do anything.

 Make sure you submit your eligible personal contribution via BPAY before Friday 24 June 2022 to ensure it's received by 30 June 2022.
 If you intend to make an eligible before-tax contribution through your employer, your employer will need to submit the payment and the remittance by 23 June 2022.

 Once we receive your personal contribution and the necessary documentation is provided, your personal contribution will generally appear in your CareSuper account within three business days.

 The Government co-contribution will be visible in your super account after you’ve submitted your 2021/22 tax return, provided you meet the eligibility requirements.

 Learn more about your eligibility to receive a Government co-contribution and making personal super contributions here.

 Keep the caps in mind

 There are annual limits on the amount you can contribute to super, referred to as ‘contribution caps’.
-For concessional (before-tax) contributions the limit is $25,000 and for non-concessional (after-tax) contributions it’s $100,000 for financial year 2020/21.
-Note, these caps will be increasing in financial year 2021/22.
+For concessional (before-tax) contributions the limit is $27,500 for financial year 2021/22.
+For non-concessional (after-tax) contributions, it’s $110,000 for financial year 2021/22.
 Keep these caps in mind when making extra super contributions because if you exceed the cap you might have to pay more tax.